Smash or pass?

-Smash or pass? is a game in which players evaluate the sexual desirability of an individual and declare whether they would hypothetically want to "smash" them (have sex with them) or "pass" (choose not to).
+Smash or pass? is a game in which players evaluate the sexual desirability of an individual, declaring whether they would hypothetically want to "smash" them (have sex with them) or "pass" (choose not to).
 The subject of discussion may be a celebrity, a fictional character, or an individual known personally to the players.

 The game has seen spikes of popularity on the Internet, including on Facebook, YouTube, and TikTok.
 It has also been used as a form of sexual harassment, including through the uploading of photographs of people without their consent.

 The name comes from a slang meaning of smash meaning "have casual sex", which is attested from the early 2000s.
 The game's terminology is also used metaphorically to evaluate things outside the sexual sphere, like food or festival performances.

 History

-Smash or pass? originated as a party game, but has become popular on the Internet; it has been described as an Internet fad.
+Smash or pass? originated as a party game, but has become popular on the Internet; it has been described as an internet fad.
 Vice News reported that the game "has mysterious origins" and speculated that it may have originated from other risqué games played by adolescents, including spin the bottle, truth or dare?, and fuck, marry, kill.
-The game appeared on Internet forums in mid-2010, the same year in which the phrase smash or pass was first defined on Urban Dictionary.
+The game appeared on internet forums in mid-2010, the same year in which the phrase smash or pass was first defined on Urban Dictionary.

 In one version of the game, reported in 2011, teenagers uploaded photographs of themselves to Facebook so that others could evaluate their looks.
 In some cases, photographs were uploaded for the game without their subjects' knowledge or consent.
 Digital security specialists Theresa Payton and Tshaka Armstrong said the game was risky and urged parents to monitor their children's activity online.
 Payton called the game "sexploitation" and said that the photographs might be viewed by sexual predators.
 Missy Wall of Teen Contact expressed concern about how the game could affect teenagers' mental health: "When a teenager gets 'passed' that could be very detrimental to emotional health.
 The teen may try to get noticed and may become more risque.
 It is a form of cyber-bullying."

 In 2014, Task & Purpose reported that "smash or pass" photographs of women in the United States military were being uploaded to Facebook without their consent, as part of a pattern of sexual harassment.
 The photographs sometimes attracted jokes about raping the women depicted.